airtnqls/Shapez2-Analytics-tools/README.md

 ## Issues

+- The logic is messy.
 - Claw Hybrid / Complex Hybrid / Claw Complex Hybrid are not distinguished well.
+  (Because the hybrid logic solve some of the claw hybrid logic.)
 - Classification of shapes is being called recursively.
 - Unused py files are left.